ibexa/documentation-user/docs/qualifio/qualifio.md

 ## Work with campaigns

-You can create, configure, and manage campaigns with [Qualifio Engage](https://developers.qualifio.com/docs/engage/).
+You can create, configure, and manage campaigns with [Qualifio](https://developers.qualifio.com/docs/campaigns/).
-To access the Qualifio Manager page and create or manage campaigns, click the **Manage campaigns in Qualifio** button under the **Ibexa Engage** menu.
+To access the Qualifio Manager page and create or manage campaigns, in the main menu, go to **Qualifio** and click **Manage campaigns in Qualifio**.
 To display your campaign on the website, use one of the available tools - Campaign block or Campaign custom tag.

 For more information about creating and managing campaigns, see [Qualifio Campaigns documentation](https://support.qualifio.com/hc/en-us/categories/202280638-Campaigns).